lolxd23-mkj/cicdproject/README.md

 - **CI/CD:** GitHub Actions & GitHub Container Registry (GHCR)
 - **Cloud & Deployment:** AWS EC2 with Self-Hosted Runner (Automated CD)
-- **Observability:** Grafana Cloud, Grafana Alloy, Prometheus (Metrics), Loki (Logs)
+- **Observability:** Grafana Cloud, Grafana Alloy, Prometheus (Metrics), Loki (Logs) Added small demo on IaC with Terraform and Ansible

 Note: There are some errors in the making of this and all will be commented in each commits.
 ---